qunicorn/qunicorn-core/docs/pilot_documentation/transpile_manager.rst

 .. image:: ../resources/images/transpile_manager_transpile_method_example.JPG

-1. Extend de AssemblerLanguage Enum by the new language
+1. Extend the AssemblerLanguage Enum by the new language
 2. Create transpile methods in the transpile manager
     1. The new language should be able to be translated into at least one of the already existing languages.
 A method each for back and forth translation should be created.
     2. Create the new method.
 Should take input language as input and return the desired language in the output.